victoragcosta/SnakeWeb/README.md

 # Snake
-A site with the snake game made in HTML5 canvas using javascript.
+A website with the snake game made in HTML5 canvas using javascript.